 LightHouse Holyoke is led by a highly qualified group of advisors, directors, and core staff.

 Catherine is Co-Director and Co-Founder of LightHouse.
 Before LightHouse she spent 12 years at North Star: Self-Directed Learning for Teens as Program Director.
-Her vision, leadership, and drive were essential ingredients in the growth of North Star, transforming it from a small local nonprofit to an international movement.
+Her vision, leadership, and drive were essential ingredients in North Star’s transformation from a small local nonprofit to an international movement.
 Catherine serves on the Board of Directors for Liberated Learners, the umbrella program connecting all the centers using the North Star model.

 Catherine holds two bachelors degrees from the University of California, Santa Barbara and a Masters in Education, Creative Arts in Learning, from Lesley University.
 She also holds a Montessori Certification from New England Montessori Teacher Education Center.

 Catherine is a leader in the international movement in self-directed learning, and also an expert in working with diverse teens.
 She is one of the chief drivers in bringing personalized learning to Holyoke because she knows first hand that this approach improves student’s lives, which then ripples out into families and into the community.
 She feels a deep responsibility to create educational options for teens.

 You can contact Catherine directly at firstname.lastname@example.org